Family Guy Online

-Family Guy Online was a massively multiplayer online role-playing game (MMORPG) based on the animated television series Family Guy, developed in a partnership between Canadian studio Roadhouse Interactive and 20th Century Fox.
-Family Guy Online was free-to-play using the Unity game engine.
+Family Guy Online was a massively multiplayer online role-playing game (MMORPG) based on the animated television series Family Guy.
+Developed in partnership between Canadian studios Roadhouse Interactive, A.C.R.O.N.Y.M.
+Games and 20th Century Fox, Family Guy Online was a free-to-play game that used the Unity game engine.
 The game originally launched into public beta on April 17, 2012.
-On December 21, 2012 the developers announced that the game would not be developed beyond beta status and would be permanently shut down on January 18, 2013.
-The shutdown took place as announced, and the game is now closed.
-Until January 18, 2014, the game never left beta and the Family Guy Online website redirected to the Fox website for the show.
+On December 21, 2012 the developers announced that the game would not be developed beyond beta status and service was permanently terminated on January 18, 2013.